\"Writing.Com

 Lorraine

 Greetings!
 With my newsletters, you can visit the link for The Drama Box, which is at the bottom of each page.
 You can also check out the Writing.com archives for issues by all of the editors who have contributed to the drama newsletter.
 To access this, simply select 'Site Tools' and choose 'Newsletters'.
 There's a link to the archives from that page, and you can search by genre and/or keyword.
-In the meantime, here's a direct link.
-"Drama Newsletter (May 9, 2007)"
+In the meantime, here's a direct link. *Smile* "Drama Newsletter (May 9, 2007)Open in new Window.

 My next July issue will bring us back to the world of scripts.
 I'll spend the next two or three issues discussing stage plays in detail, and the topics will depend on your questions regarding stage plays.
 So send in your questions on stage plays!

-And if you happen to miss or misplace a newsletter, feel free to stop by "Invalid Item" |
+And if you happen to miss or misplace a newsletter, feel free to stop by "Invalid ItemOpen in new Window.

 To stop receiving this newsletter, click here for your newsletter subscription list.
 Simply uncheck the box next to any newsletter(s) you wish to cancel and then click to "Submit Changes".
 You can edit your subscriptions at any time.